JiahW/49261-Biomedical-Instrumentation-Project-H6-Template/README.md

 react-native run-ios
 ```

-If you have any question please create a new issue in this repository or [email me] (mailto:xu.lian@uts.edu.au) and I will reply as soon as possible.
+If you have any question please create a new issue in this repository or [email me](mailto:xu.lian@uts.edu.au) and I will reply as soon as possible.

 Happy Coding :heart: